SamiraMalek/MDIP-MDIS/README.md

-# MDIP: Misinformation Detection and Information Processing
+# MDIP: Misinformation Detection and Inoculation Processing

 This repository contains a comprehensive system for detecting and analyzing COVID-19 misinformation using machine learning techniques.
 The project combines fake news classification with topic modeling to provide detailed insights into misinformation patterns.